Beta Theta Pi, frat members charged in death of Timothy Piazza

 “In August, we dropped off two sons at Penn State for a collegiate experience,” said Jim and Evelyn Piazza in a statement.
 “Today we are bringing one home due to a senseless tragedy.”

-Parks Miller said Piazza had an irreversible brain stem injury and life threatening spleen injury by the time he was at the hospital.
+Parks Miller said Piazza had an irreversible brain stem injury and life-threatening spleen injury by the time he was at the Penn State Hershey Medical Center.
 About 80 percent of his blood was in his abdomen.
 She would not speculate about whether he would have survived with sooner medical attention.

 “(Hazing) is a hard crime to prove due to secrecy of brotherhood and frats,” Parks Miller said.
 “Many won’t admit it happened to them.
 It’s a crime regardless of consent to go along with it.”

-Note: Editor’s Note: An earlier version of this story incorrectly spelled Timothy Piazza’s name.
-The above version reflects the correct information.